-- Lawsuit on behalf of a prominent New York art gallery against a Carnegie Museum trustee arising out of the sale of a Peter Doig painting.
-See:
+- Representing a prominent New York art gallery in a dispute with a Carnegie Museum trustee arising out of the sale of a Peter Doig painting.

-Grossman LLP advises collectors, galleries and artists on transactional matters related to the acquisition, retention and disposition of fine art.
-Judd Grossman, the Firm’s managing partner, served as Chair of the Art Law Committee of the New York County Lawyers’ Association, and he is a member of the Art Law Committee of the Association of the Bar of the City of New York, where he served as the Chair of the Title Subcommittee.
+Grossman LLP also advises collectors, galleries, and artists on transactional matters related to the acquisition, retention, and disposition of fine art.
+Managing partner Judd Grossman served as Chair of the Art Law Committee of the New York County Lawyers’ Association, and he is a member of the Art Law Committee of the Association of the Bar of the City of New York, where he served as the Chair of the Title Subcommittee.

 Our lawyers are regularly invited to speak on art-law topics, including at the University of Pennsylvania Law School, Columbia Business School, NYU Art Crime Symposium, NYCLA’s Art Law events, California Lawyers Association, and the International Bar Association conference.
 We also regularly offer commentary regarding art-law matters for major news media and publications, including the New York Times, Wall Street Journal, Guardian, LA Times, Bloomberg Law, Art Newspaper, and Artsy, among many others.